 Chemistry.
 For some students a blessing, for some a nightmare.
-Chemistry lessons catch students' interests either completely or not at all.
-And since, unlike what students expect, you don’t do awesome chemistry experiments all the time, it’s important that you teach this subject well.
+Chemistry class catches students’ interests either completely or not at all.
+And since, unlike what students expect, teaching chemistry isn’t about doing awesome chemistry experiments all the time, it’s important that you teach this subject well.
 Sure, there are experiments involved, but there’s much more to chemistry than only that.

 So, how on earth can you make the rest appealing to students as well?
 Let me show you.
 It’s all about the interactivity and visibility of the learning material.
 It’s all about your imagination.

 10 Interactive lesson examples for chemistry teachers